 Most of these land-based casinos already have their online counterparts, and more might come in the future.

 Yes, in 2017, the state of Pennsylvania introduced the legislation that made online gambling (online casinos and online poker) legal.
-In July 2019, the first online casino platforms went live.
+In July 2019, the first online casino platforms went live so you can enjoy web-based blackjack as long as you are at least 21 years old.

 Online poker was legalized along with online casinos in 2017.
 Currently, there are seven casinos that have poker licenses.
 Poker players have the opportunity to play different versions of online poker, claim bonuses, and participate in numerous online tournaments.